 Source: Materials and Technology for Sportswear, p.44

 Air permeability is the ability of a fabric to allow passage of air through its surface over a certain period.
 Ventilation through the fabric is dependent on air permeability, wind, and relative motion of clothed body limbs with respect to their clothing cover.
 In hiking clothing for cold conditions, air penetration through the garment is brought to a minimum in order to provide wind protection.
 The possibility for air permeability is related to various design features such as ventilation openings like zippers and underarm vents.
 Note that despite all features for added breathability, simple hiking shorts have some design idiosyncrasies that make them much more breathable than pants, for example.

-The skin accumulated vapor will be able to evaporate if clothing allows ventilation and air circulation.
+The skin-accumulated vapor will be able to evaporate if clothing allows ventilation and air circulation.
 This way, the possibility of a moisture build-up in a garment will be minimized keeping the insulating abilities of the clothing this way.
 Moreover, ventilation increases heat loss from the skin.
 In cold conditions, heat loss triggers thermoregulatory control to stop sweating.

 Thermal insulation is among the most important characteristics of hiking clothing, especially when trekking at low temperatures.
 It can be measured in two ways – in terms of thermal conductivity (in Watts per meter-Kelvin or W/m*K) or thermal resistance (K*m2/W).

 There has been a tendency related to the reduction of the weight and bulkiness of insulation materials over recent years.